Part of the Accessibility audit

 What this check does

-SiteCurl scans your pages for elements that use interactive ARIA roles: button, link, tab, and menuitem.
-For each one, it checks whether the element is actually reachable by keyboard.
-If a div has role='button' but no tabindex, keyboard users cannot focus or activate it.
+SiteCurl scans your pages for tags that use ARIA roles like button, link, tab, and menuitem.
+For each one, it checks if the tag can be reached by keyboard.
+If a div has role='button' but no tabindex, keyboard users cannot focus or click it.
 SiteCurl flags these.

-The check also looks at elements with role='img' and verifies they have an accessible name via aria-label or aria-labelledby.
-Without a name, screen readers either skip the element or announce meaningless markup.
+The check also looks at tags with role='img' and checks they have a name via aria-label or aria-labelledby.
+With no name, screen readers either skip the tag or read out blank markup.

-SiteCurl reports up to 10 issues per page, showing the element type and role so you know exactly what to fix.
+SiteCurl reports up to 10 issues per page, showing the tag type and role so you know what to fix.

 How this shows up in the real world

 ARIA roles exist to fill gaps in HTML.
-If you need a div to act like a button, you add role='button' so screen readers announce it correctly.
+If you need a div to act like a button, you add role='button' so screen readers read it right.
 But the role alone is not enough.
-The element also needs to respond to keyboard input: it must be focusable (via tabindex) and handle Enter and Space key events.
+The tag also needs to respond to keyboard input: it must be focusable (via tabindex) and handle Enter and Space keys.
 Without those, a screen reader user hears 'button' but cannot press it.

 This is one of the most common ARIA mistakes on the web.
-Developers add the role because it sounds right, then forget the keyboard side.
-The result is an element that works with a mouse but is completely dead to keyboard and screen reader users.
+Devs add the role because it sounds right, then forget the keyboard side.
+The result is a tag that works with a mouse but is fully dead to keyboard and screen reader users.

 The same pattern applies to role='link', role='tab', and role='menuitem'.
-Each one tells the screen reader that the element is interactive.
-If the element cannot receive focus, the announcement is misleading.
-The user tries to activate it, nothing happens, and they have no way to tell why it failed.
+Each one tells the screen reader the tag is live.
+If the tag cannot get focus, the label misleads.
+The user tries to use it, nothing happens, and they have no way to tell why it failed.

-Elements with role='img' have a different problem.
-They need an accessible name so screen readers can describe them.
-A decorative div with role='img' and no label leaves the user hearing 'image' with no context.
+Tags with role='img' have a new problem.
+They need a name so screen readers can describe them.
+A div with role='img' and no label leaves the user hearing 'image' with no context.
 If the image carries meaning, that meaning is lost.

 Why it matters

 ARIA roles set expectations.
-When a screen reader announces 'button,' the user expects to press Enter and have something happen.
+When a screen reader says 'button,' the user expects to press Enter and have something happen.
 When nothing happens, they are stuck.
-They do not know if the feature is broken or if they are doing something wrong.
+They do not know if the feature is broken or if they did something wrong.

-Keyboard-only users face the same issue from a different angle.
-They press Tab to move through the page and never land on the element because it has no tabindex.
-The 'button' exists visually but is invisible to keyboard navigation.
+Keyboard-only users face the same issue from a new angle.
+They press Tab to move through the page and never land on the tag because it has no tabindex.
+The 'button' exists on screen but is hidden from keyboard nav.

 Getting ARIA wrong is worse than not using it at all.
 A div with no role is ignored by screen readers.
-A div with role='button' and no tabindex is announced as interactive but cannot be used.
+A div with role='button' and no tabindex is read as live but cannot be used.
 The first is a gap.
 The second is a trap.

 Who this impacts most

-Single-page applications and JavaScript-heavy sites are the most likely to have ARIA role issues.
-Custom dropdowns, modal dialogs, tab panels, and hamburger menus built from divs and spans often use ARIA roles without matching keyboard support.
+Single-page apps and JS-heavy sites are the most likely to have ARIA role issues.
+Custom dropdowns, modals, tab panels, and burger menus built from divs and spans often use ARIA roles with no matching keyboard support.

-Sites using component libraries sometimes inherit this problem.
-A third-party menu or tab widget may add roles to elements that are not natively focusable.
-If the library does not also manage focus, every instance of that component has the same issue.
+Sites using component libraries can inherit this problem.
+A third-party menu or tab widget may add roles to tags that are not natively focusable.
+If the library does not also manage focus, each use of that part has the same issue.

-Marketing sites with custom interactive elements (accordion sections, toggle buttons, animated cards that expand on click) often add role='button' to a div for styling reasons without adding keyboard handling.
+Marketing sites with custom live items (accordions, toggle buttons, cards that expand on click) often add role='button' to a div for styling reasons without adding keyboard handling.

 How to fix it

-Step 1: Use native HTML elements first.
-A real <button> element is focusable and handles keyboard events by default.
+Step 1: Use native HTML tags first.
+A real <button> tag is focusable and handles keyboard events by default.
 A <a href> is focusable by default.
-Replace custom elements with their native HTML equivalents wherever you can.
-This eliminates most ARIA role issues at the source.
+Swap custom tags for their native HTML forms where you can.
+This fixes most ARIA role issues at the source.

-Step 2: Add tabindex='0' to custom interactive elements.
-If you must use a div or span with an interactive role, add tabindex='0' so keyboard users can reach it.
-This puts the element in the normal tab order of the page.
+Step 2: Add tabindex='0' to custom live tags.
+If you must use a div or span with a live role, add tabindex='0' so keyboard users can reach it.
+This puts the tag in the normal tab order of the page.

 Step 3: Add keyboard event handlers.
-Elements with role='button' must respond to Enter and Space.
-Elements with role='link' must respond to Enter.
-Add keydown event listeners that trigger the same action as the click handler.
+Tags with role='button' must respond to Enter and Space.
+Tags with role='link' must respond to Enter.
+Add keydown listeners that fire the same action as the click handler.

-Step 4: Add accessible names to role='img' elements.
-If a div or span uses role='img', add aria-label='Description of the image' or aria-labelledby='id-of-label'.
-If the image is decorative, use role='presentation' instead.
+Step 4: Add names to role='img' tags.
+If a div or span uses role='img', add aria-label='What the image shows' or aria-labelledby='id-of-label'.
+If the image is just for looks, use role='presentation' instead.

 Step 5: Test with keyboard only.
 Unplug your mouse and Tab through the page.
-Every element announced as interactive should receive focus and respond to Enter or Space.
-If you cannot reach or activate it, it needs fixing.
+Each tag read as live should get focus and respond to Enter or Space.
+If you cannot reach or use it, it needs fixing.

 Common mistakes when fixing this

-Using tabindex with a positive value.
-Positive tabindex values override the natural tab order and cause navigation to jump around unpredictably.
-Always use tabindex='0' (normal order) or tabindex='-1' (focusable by script only).
+Using a positive tabindex value.
+Positive tabindex values override the natural tab order and cause nav to jump around.
+Always use tabindex='0' (normal order) or tabindex='-1' (script-only focus).
 Never use tabindex='1' or higher.

-Adding ARIA roles to elements that already have them.
-A button tag already has an implicit role of 'button.'
-Adding role='button' to it is redundant.
-It does no harm, but it clutters your markup and signals that the developer may not understand native semantics.
+Adding ARIA roles to tags that already have them.
+A button tag already has a built-in role of 'button.'
+Adding role='button' to it is extra.
+It does no harm, but it clutters your markup and hints the dev may not grasp native semantics.

-Using role='img' on decorative elements.
-If an element is purely decorative, use role='presentation' or aria-hidden='true' to hide it from screen readers.
+Using role='img' on visual-only tags.
+If a tag is just for looks, use role='presentation' or aria-hidden='true' to hide it from screen readers.
 Only use role='img' when the visual content carries meaning.

 How to verify the fix